 Additionally you must check whether any third party agreements are needed for your project.
 If so have these been completed?
 (If you are a student you should ask your supervisor about this).
 When you submit your IRAS application to firstname.lastname@example.org, in your email please state whether any third party agreements are needed for your project and if so whether they have been completed.

 Step 8 - Requesting Lancaster approval

-1. If your IRAS application needs NHS REC review email it directly to firstname.lastname@example.org in a single pdf including the IRAS application form, and all supporting documents; such as participant information sheet, consent form, interview questions, questionnaire(s), etc.
+1. If your IRAS application needs NHS REC review, as well as HRA review, email it directly to email@example.com including the IRAS application form (PDF), and all supporting documents; such as participant information sheet, consent form, interview questions, questionnaire(s), etc. individually.

 Please ensure that the LU logo is present on all participant materials, and include version numbers (starting at 0.1) and the date in full (dd/mm/yyyy) on these materials.
-Send this single PDF together with separate documents for your OID and Schedule of Events/SoECAT via e-mail to email@example.com.
-The Clinical Research Support Officer will process your application, they will arrange to send it to the Chair of your Faculty Research Ethics Committee for sponsorship approval.
+Send this single PDF together with separate documents for your OID and Schedule of Events/SoECAT via e-mail to firstname.lastname@example.org.
+The Clinical Research Support Officer will process your application, they will arrange to send it to the Chair of the Health and Social Care Research Sponsorship Committee for sponsorship approval.

 2. IRAS applications that do not need NHS REC review but do need HRA approval will need ‘sponsorship approval’ and review by your Faculty Research Ethics Committee (FREC) to meet the University’s requirements.
 For example, this usually applies to research that will involve recruiting NHS staff only to participate (and no patients will be recruited).